100 Notable alumni of

 -

-Alla Aleksandrovna Dzhioyeva is a South Ossetian teacher turned politician, who is currently Deputy Prime Minister in the South Ossetian government.
+Alla Aleksandrovna Dzhioyeva is a South Ossetian politician, who is currently Deputy Prime Minister in the South Ossetian government.
 She previously served as the Education Minister in 2002–2008.
 She won the 2011 presidential election, but the Supreme Court annulled the results, alleging that electoral fraud had been committed.

 -